mhrons/mhrons.github.io/docs/pv_smooth.md

  e.g.
 [zero group-delay filter](https://www.planetanalog.com/five-things-to-know-about-prediction-and-negative-delay-filters/)
 , [Kalman filter](https://www.kalmanfilter.net/default.aspx)
- have been developed to avoid the accumulation of PV energy due to the time lag of LPF.
-A principal advantage of predictive filters is that they integrate the predictor and LPF into a same functional entity, potentially accumulating less energy than a standard LPF excited by a predicted PV power does.
-But the self-predicted filters are trained only by historical information from the measured power signal p(t), lacking the information from a sky imagery.
-As a result, the accumulation costs induced by predictive filters still exceed the production costs of fossil and nuclear electricity (assuming current social cost of CO~2~ and nuclear waste).
+ have been examined to avoid the accumulation of PV energy due to the time lag of LPF.
+These filters seemingly function like a system integrating the predictor and LPF into a single functional unit that potentially accumulates less energy than a standard LPF excited by the predicted PV output.
+However, they are trained only by historical information from the measured power signal p(t), lacking the information from sky imagery.
+As a result, the accumulation costs induced by such filters still exceed the production costs of fossil and nuclear electricity (assuming current social cost of CO~2~ and nuclear waste).
 Our analysis will be focused at first on the application of [standard LPF](https://www.analog.com/en/design-center/glossary/low-pass-filter.html) excited by